Johnypier/Restaurant-Advisor/README.md

 - Some project requirements were not met due to time restrictions, but the source code can be improved to implement all of them.
 - Web scraping is not complicated, because the html document of the Yelp website contained json with required data inside of it, and it could be easily extracted.
+- Booking of the table in the restaurants is not implemented.

 ## How to launch the project?
 First variant: